ilmanzo/scratch_extensions/README.md

 HTTP Extensions for MIT Scratch 2.0

 usage:
-- install prerequisites (virtualenv lib already provided)
+- install prerequisites (virtualenv lib already provided in this repository)
 - start python script
 - browse to http://localhost:4000 and download the first .json
 - keep the script running